 The directed clinical practice (practical experience) required by the Alternate Route must be documented through the Task List (see Appendix).
 The list contains a series of job skills that the candidate must acquire.
 The list must be signed by the supervising veterinarian(s), who must be licensed in California.
 Candidates may make copies of the list to be signed by more than one veterinarian.
-The directed clinical practice (practical experience) must have been completed no more than 5 years prior to applying for the examination.
-2022.
+The directed clinical practice (practical experience) just like the education, no longer must have been completed no more than 5 years prior to applying for the examination and may have been completed at any time.